Mo3az00/simple-node-server/docs/install-lets-encrypt.md

 If it doesn't, please check if you missed a semicolon or broke something during copy &amp; paste.

-When everthing is fine, restart the nginx server:
+When everything is fine, restart the nginx server:
 <pre>
 sudo systemctl restart nginx
 </pre>

 You should be able to access the app using https now and all http requests should get redirected to https.

-Open the http URL in your browser to test the behaviour and if the certificate is accepted:
+Open the http URL in your browser to test the behavior and if the certificate is accepted:
 <pre>
 http://boilerplate.<b>{your domain}</b>
 </pre>